telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 # Basic Concepts

 The Table is a powerful report item that enables you to display detail and grouped data.
-The detail report data is retrieved from the data source and you can also organize aggregated detail data into groups.
+The Table retrieves the detail report data from the data source and also allows you to organize aggregated detail data into groups.

 The Table report item supports the Table, CrossTab, and List template variations, which are actually optimized alternatives of the same concept for a specific data layout.
 By default, a Table item displays detail data in a grid layout, a CrossTab displays grouped data in a grid layout, and a List displays detail data in a free-form layout.